nre-learning/nrelabs-curriculum/lessons/lesson-14/stage1/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', 0)">Run this snippet</button>

-This lesson comes with a basic Python script that imports this YAML file, and loads it into a Python dictionary, which is Python's construct for storing key/value pairs.
-You can look at this script if you wish, but the main thing is running it so we can let it tell us some things about our YAML file:
+In this lesson, we'll work with this YAML data using the interactive Python shell.
+Run the below snippet to load up our YAML file in Python:

 ```
+python
 import yaml
 import sys
 yamlFile = open('basicdict.yaml', 'r')